TeddyCho/TeddyCho.github.io/_posts/2015-05-29-taq-visualization.md

 The following illustration shows GOOG trades and quotes on the NASDAQ OMX BX exchange over two hour's time.

-The bid and ask are represented by two horizontal bars whose length depends on their quote size.
+The bid and ask are represented by two horizontal bars whose length is defined by quote size.

 The top right graph represents the data feed in its original CLOB form.
-The trades are represented by yellow stars whose sizes are a function of the trade volumes.
+The trades are represented by yellow stars whose sizes are defined by trade volume.
 Translucency and horizontal noise are added so that accumulation is observable.

 The top left graph represents a simulated FBA feed with an interval time of 360 seconds.
+Analogous to the CLOB representation, the exchange BBO is denoted by the two bars.
 When an auction results in a trade, the trade is represented by a star.
-In cases where no trade occurs, the highest bid and lowest offer are shown analagously to the CLOB representation.

 <a href = "https://cdn.rawgit.com/TeddyCho/TeddyCho.github.io/master/_posts/img/goog2hours.gif"><img src="https://raw.githubusercontent.com/TeddyCho/TeddyCho.github.io/master/_posts/img/goog2hours.gif" /></a>

 # To Do
 * Given TAQ data, simulate the FBA better.
 Currently, it's just randomly choosing when the auction results in a trade or not, and otherwise mirroring CLOB.
+Differentiate between snipe trades and investor trades.
 * Account for multiple exchanges, if sensical.